Highly irregular separated nets: Geometric properties of homeomorphisms of prescribed modulus of continuity.

-\end{linenomath} \end{lemma} \begin{proof} We prove the lemma by induction on the dimension $d$.
-The case $d=1$ comes immediately from Lemma~\ref{lemma:1dimdich}.
+We prove the lemma by induction on the dimension $d$.
+The case $d=1$ comes immediately from Lemma~\ref{lemma:1dimdich} and \eqref{eq:omeg_inv_poly}\jl{; we just note that although $N_0$ does not appear explicitly in the lemma, it may be taken equal to $2$ there, since the lemma applies to any $N\geq 2$}.
 Assume now that $d\geq 2$ and that the statement of the lemma is valid for all smaller dimensions.
-We will be using the bound $\omega^{-1}(t)\geq \pi(\gamma, L)t^2$ at several places.
-For a parameter $\theta=\theta(d,\omega,\varepsilon)$, which in view of \eqref{eq:theta_bound} may be taken of the form $\theta=\poly{\varepsilon}$, the proof of Lemma~\ref{lemma:dichotomy} establishes the following sufficient conditions on the parameters $\varphi$, $N_{0}$ and $M$: \begin{linenomath}
+For a parameter $\theta=\theta(d,\omega,\varepsilon)$, which in view of \eqref{eq:theta_bound} \jl{and \eqref{eq:omeg_inv_poly}} may be taken of the form $\theta=\poly{\varepsilon}$, the proof of Lemma~\ref{lemma:dichotomy} establishes the following sufficient conditions on the parameters $\varphi$, $N_{0}$ and $M$: \begin{linenomath}

 \end{linenomath} We argue that these conditions are satisfied for a choice of $\varphi$, $N_{0}$, $M$ and $M_{0}$ of the form~\eqref{eq:parameters}.
-From the induction hypothesis and $\theta=\poly\varepsilon$, it is clear that \eqref{eq:varphi} is satisfied for an appropriate choice of $\varphi=\poly\varepsilon$.
+From the induction hypothesis and $\theta=\poly{\varepsilon}$, it is clear that \eqref{eq:varphi} is satisfied for an appropriate choice of $\varphi\jl{=\varphi(d,\omega,\theta)}=\poly{\varepsilon}$.
 We fix $\varphi$ accordingly.
 Similarly, the induction hypothesis and $\theta=\poly\varepsilon$ ensure that the first inequality of \eqref{eq:N} may be satisfied by a choice of $N_{0}$ of the form of \eqref{eq:parameters}.
-We verify that such a choice may additionally satisfy the second inequality of \eqref{eq:N}.
-To this end, we first use the supermultiplicativity of $\omega^{-1}$ and the bound $\omega^{-1}(t)\geq \pi(\gamma, L)t^2$ to observe a lower bound on the quantity $\frac{\omega^{-1}(c)}{\omega(c)}$: \begin{linenomath}
+We verify that such a choice may additionally satisfy the second and the third inequality of \eqref{eq:N}.
+To this end, we use \eqref{eq:omega_upper_bound} and \eqref{eq:strong_lb_omeg_inv} to derive \begin{linenomath}